Agency comparison

 • You prefer a large-agency model with broad donor and surrogacy infrastructure already published in one journey path.

 Use these questions in a coordinator call with Patriot, Growing Generations, or any other agency.
-The answers matter more than the brand name.
+The answers should be specific enough to compare with your cost-calculator assumptions.

-2. What happens if a candidate fails medical or psychological screening after an intended parent has invested time or money?
+2. What happens if a surrogate candidate fails medical or psychological screening after time or money has been invested?

 Comparison FAQ